Browse Learn topics

 • Spline — every Bezier segment of each glyph becomes an exact B-spline.
 Zero approximation error; this is the default.

-• Polyline (arc-fitted) — glyphs are tessellated, then refit to straight lines plus true circular arcs, so curves stay arcs instead of hundreds of tiny line segments.
+• Polyline (arc-fitted) — glyphs are tessellated, then refit to straight lines plus true circular arcs, so curves stay arcs instead of hundreds of tiny line segments — and flat glyph edges are guaranteed to stay straight lines, never absorbed into an arc.

 • Polyline (line segments) — straight chords only, spaced to your tolerance.